Process Calculator for MS Excel

 Parameter -r: is optional

--s: Process Calculator for MS Excel is usually closed, when a calculation is succeed and the parameter -s: is not given.
+-s: Process Calculator for MS Excel is usually closed, when a calculation is executed using parameters and succeed.

-The application will not be closed, when the parameter contains -s:.
+The application will not be closed, when the parameters contain -s:, even if a calculation is succeed.

 You can see messages of the application.